harsha3187/git-dev-agent/README.md

 This plugin is a core component of the application, enabling seamless integration with GitHub.

-### 🧑‍💻 Development with Dev Containers

-This repository includes a `.devcontainer` configuration for Visual Studio Code.
-To use it:

-1. Open the repository in VS Code.
-2. Install the **Dev Containers** extension.
-3. Reopen the project in the container.

 ---

 ## 📓 Jupyter Notebook: `semantic-kernel-chat-agent.ipynb`